 (World Green Building Council)

-With sustainable structures being energy efficient, renewable energy-focused and more sustainably built, the World Green Building Council has high hopes that sustainable structures will play a significant role in reducing global carbon emissions.
-This big goal is being pushed forward through their Net Zero Carbon Building Commitment with 38 signatories (12 businesses, 22 cities and 4 states and regions) to kickstart the decarbonization of built environments.
+This changing perspective is being pushed forward through the World Green Building Council’s Net Zero Carbon Building Commitment.
+This commitment includes 38 signatories (12 businesses, 22 cities and 4 states and regions) to kickstart the decarbonisation of built environments.

 6. Sustainable buildings can potentially reduce energy consumption by 50% or more by 2050